-A student accused of academic misconduct will be initially notified of the allegation verbally by the faculty member who discovers the incident with reasonable promptness after the detection of the alleged indiscretion.
-If the incident involves or pertains to the clinical curriculum, the Assistant/Associate Dean for Clinical Services may perform the functions and duties described in this document of either a faculty member who discovers an alleged indiscretion or of a course director.
-The Chair of the Academic Misconduct Committee will be informed of the accusation by the faculty member.
-The Chair of the Academic Misconduct Committee will then provide a copy of the Policy and Procedure for the Promotion of Academic Integrity and the Management of Academic Misconduct to the accused student; will make the student aware that the Associate Dean for Student Affairs is available to assist the student as an advisor and student advocate in resolving the matter; and will notify the student of the appeals process.
-If the incident involves or pertains to the clinical curriculum, the Assistant/Associate Dean for Clinical Services can perform these three functions.
+A student accused of academic misconduct will be initially notified of the allegation verbally by the faculty member who discovers the incident or by the course director with reasonable promptness after the detection of the alleged indiscretion.
+If the incident involves or pertains to the clinical curriculum, the Assistant/Associate Dean for Clinical Services / Director of Clinics may perform the functions and duties described in this document of either a faculty member who discovers an alleged indiscretion or of a course director.
+The Chair of the Academic Misconduct Committee (Assistant/Associate Dean for Academic Affairs) will be informed of the accusation by the discovering faculty member or by the course director.
+The Chair of the Academic Misconduct Committee will then provide a copy of the Policy and Procedure for the Promotion of Academic Integrity and the Management of Academic Misconduct to the accused student; will make the student aware that the Assistant/Associate Dean for Student Affairs is available to assist the student as an advisor and student advocate in resolving the matter; and will notify the student of the appeals process.
+If the incident involves or pertains to the clinical curriculum, the Assistant/Associate Dean for Clinical Services / Director of Clinics can perform these three functions.

-A student who has been so notified shall be allowed to continue in his/her didactic program with the same rights, privileges and responsibilities as other students pending the resolution of the matter of alleged misconduct.
-The Director of Clinics may suspend clinical privileges pending the resolution of the accusation if patient safety is in question.
+A student who has been so notified shall be allowed to continue in his/her didactic and laboratory programs of study with the same rights, privileges and responsibilities as other students pending the resolution of the matter of alleged misconduct.
+The same consideration will be given to participation in clinical programs, however, the Assistant/Associate Dean for Clinical Services / Director of Clinics may suspend clinical privileges pending the resolution of the accusation if patient safety is in question.
 If the course director decides that an alleged misconduct involves a matter that is beyond the scope of penalties available to be imposed by the course director, the course director may refer the matter to the Academic Misconduct Committee for Formal Procedures.
 This decision and referral should be filed within two (2) school days of informing the student of an alleged indiscretion.
 If a student has been disciplined by a course director for academic misconduct, and if the student does not accept the penalty proposed or imposed by the course director, the student shall file with the Chair of the Academic Misconduct Committee and with the involved course director a written statement of the student's desire that the Academic Misconduct Committee review the matter.
 This statement should be filed within two (2) school days after the student has been advised of the penalty by the course director.
 This formal student rejection of the penalty proposed by the course director will also necessitate the implementation of the Formal Procedures as set forth below.